open5e/open5e/source/monsters/tome-of-beasts/S/sandwyrm.rst

 the sandwyrm can snap its spines closed on one Large, two Medium, or four Small or Tiny creatures above it.
-Each creature must make a successful DC 15 Dexterity saving throw or be restrained.
+Each creature must make a successful DC 15 Dexterity saving throw or be :ref:`srd:restrained`.
 A restrained creature can use its action to make a DC 15 Strength check to free itself or another restrained creature, ending the effect on a success.
 Creatures restrained by this trait move with the sandwyrm.
 The sandwyrm’s stinger